MikuGmer/Breast_cancer_classification/README.md

 ### 🏆 Best Model:
 The **ViT (Vision Transformer)** outperformed the other models, achieving **83.63% accuracy**.
 Despite its lightweight configuration, it demonstrated strong generalization and learning capacity for this binary classification task.

-## 💾 Pretrained Weights

-Trained model weights and logs are saved in the `{model_name}` directories:
-- `.pth`: PyTorch model state dictionary
-- `.pkl`: Training logs and evaluation metadata

 ## 💡 4.
 Critical Reflection

 - **Strengths**: Flexible pipeline, comparative analysis across model families, and interpretable evaluation